cloh-jzhang/cloh-jzhang.github.io/_posts/2016-01-02-california-np.md

 ### Joshua Tree

+- Sunset at Keys View (Salton Sea to the left, Mt.
+Jacinto)
+- Campgrounds
+- Ryans Mountain

 From Death Valley, we drove south to Joshua Tree National Park, home to curious trees, impressive boulders, and one memorable campground.

 Arriving with an hour of daylight left, we were relieved that we didn't have to venture far to enjoy the park.
 Even along the park's main road, Joshua Trees were everywhere.
 They hugged the edge of the ashpalt and sprouted every few feet - if they were taller, we'd be driving through a forest - and the short, thick branches growing out like curved fingers reminded me of neurons, albeit in plant form.